Notability (application): History

+The concept of linking notes with audio recordings was developed with classroom use in mind, particularly for students who wished to review lectures more effectively.
 The app gained early popularity among iPad users for its intuitive handwriting and recording features, which allowed users to take written notes while simultaneously capturing synchronized audio.

 In 2014, a desktop version of Notability was released for macOS, expanding its ecosystem and enabling cross-device syncing through iCloud.

 In November 2021, Ginger Labs announced that Notability would transition from a one-time purchase to a freemium model, making the app free to download with a premium subscription tier for advanced features.
+Users who had previously purchased the app under a one-time payment model retained access to the version they had purchased, though new features were not guaranteed to be added to the legacy tier.
 This change aligned Notability with other productivity apps such as Evernote and GoodNotes.

-In August 2023, the company introduced a redesign interface with updated navigation, streamlined note organization, and accessibility improvements.
+In August 2023, the company introduced a redesigned interface with updated navigation, streamlined note organization, and accessibility improvements.
 The redesign aimed to modernize the user experience and improve efficiency for users managing large sets of notes across devices.